Advertisement

 • Portland encrypted nine days after George Floyd's death, during protests

-• Baltimore encrypted in 2023 under an active DOJ consent decree following Freddie Gray's death
+• Baltimore encrypted in July 2023, with a 15-minute delayed feed, under an active DOJ consent decree following Freddie Gray's death

 Transparency tends to become inconvenient precisely when accountability matters most.